meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 ## Filtering

-MeiliSearch allows you to refine your search using filters.
+Meilisearch allows you to refine your search using filters.
 You can use any of the document fields for filtering by adding them to `filterableAttributes`.

 Let's say you only want to view meteors that weigh less than 200g.